Franmil Reyes Player Props: Royals vs. Giants

 |Games w/1+ RBI

-- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.
+- The Giants pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Giants had the 15th-ranked team ERA among all league pitching staffs (3.89).
+- The Giants have the 17th-ranked team ERA across all MLB pitching staffs (4.57).

-- Giants pitchers combined to give up 132 home runs (0.8 per game), the first-fewest in baseball.
+- The Giants rank 21st in baseball in home runs allowed (13 total, 1.6 per game).

-- Cobb (0-0) makes the start for the Giants, his second of the season.
+- DeSclafani (1-0) makes the start for the Giants, his second of the season.

-- In his most recent appearance on Saturday, the righty tossed 3 2/3 innings against the New York Yankees, allowing one earned run while surrendering four hits.
+- The righty last appeared on Monday against the Chicago White Sox, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.